BooketGame/booketgame.github.io/README.md

+# IMPORTANT

+I regret to inform you that I will no longer be updating this repository.
+I am starting a new project you guys can look forward to.
+Thank you for all your support and cinsideration into helping me biuld this site.
+You can still fork it but I am not responsible or any bugs in the forked code.
+Thank you all <3

 # Music-Player-v1

 This is a sleek online music search and player powered by the YouTube API.
 Search for any song, stream audio directly, and control playback with a smooth, modern interface.
 Simple, fast, and stylish — music without the noise.